splunk/public-o11y-docs/gdi/monitors-cache/memcached.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Memcached monitor.
 See benefits, install, configuration, and metrics

-The :ref:`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the :ref:`Smart Agent receiver <smartagent-receiver>` with the Memcached monitor type to collect the following information from Memcached nodes:
+The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the Memcached monitor type to collect the following information from Memcached nodes: